 Calendar of Events

-Asian American and Pacific Islander Heritage Month 2018Rise: Reframing AAPI Narratives
+Asian American and Pacific Islander Heritage Month 2019Building and Empowering Underrepresented Communities

 Join us as we kick off the month-long celebration of Asian American and Pacific Islander Heritage Month at IU Bloomington.

-The Student Recognition Banquet is an annual celebration held to recognize graduating students as new IU alumni and to recognize the Asian and Asian American student leaders at IU for their contributions to the university.
-This is also an occasion to recognize and appreciate the volunteers of the ACC.
+The Student Recognition Banquet is a three-in-one annual celebration held to recognize graduating students as new IU alumni, to recognize the Asian and Asian American student leaders at IU for their contributions to the university, and to appreciate the volunteers of the ACC.
 By invitation only.